gewenyu99/gewenyu99/README.md

 - 🏋️ Tian Tao, Olympic Weight Lifting

 Currently playing:
-- Concerning amount of Stardew Valley
+- Concerning amount of Flyout because I wanted to be an aerospace engineer but ended up writing about people writing code.

 I also cook a lot and post pretty food pictures on [instagram](https://www.instagram.com/umami.complex/).